 The sauce will really make or break your enchiladas, as that is where the flavour is at.
 This is the BEST EVER enchilada sauce, as we have spent years perfecting it.
 It's rich and spicy and just brings everything together.

-It's a simple sauce, with just a few ingredients and only takes a couple of minutes to prepare, but it really is worth doing it yourself rather than buying a jar of it.
-We use a tomato base, with some oil for flavour and flour to thicket it and a spice blend made up of chilli, cumin, garlic, oregano, onion and a pinch of sugar for sweetness.
+It's a simple enchilada sauce, with just a few ingredients and only takes a couple of minutes to prepare, but it really is worth doing it yourself rather than buying a jar of it.
+We use a tomato base, with some oil for flavour and flour to thicken it and a couple of spoons of fajita seasoning.
+You can make your own or use store bought.

 Let's talk about the toppings first.
 We like to add a dollop of sour cream, some chopped avocado and tomatoes, jalapeno slices and some fresh coriander.
 Having a few fresh toppings just lightens the whole dish up.